alan-turing-institute/mogp-emulator/README.md

 will depend on the number of cores on the computer -- once you exceed the number of cores, the performance will degrade.
 As with the other benchmarks, Matplotlib can optionally be used to plot the results.

+##### MCMC Benchmark

+A benchmark applying the software to fitting an emulator with MCMC sampling is included.
+The code draws hyperparameter samples and compares the resulting posterior distributions with the values found via maximum likelihood estimation.
+If Matplotlib is installed, a histogram of the parameter samples is shown.

 ### Documentation

 Building the documentation requires Sphinx/autodoc.
 In the `docs` directory, simply type: